Allium vineale: Description

-All parts of the plant have a strong garlic odour.
+All parts of the plant have a strong garlic smell.
 The underground bulb is 1-2 cm diameter, with a fibrous outer layer.
 The main (flower) stem grows to 30-120 cm tall, bearing 2–4 leaves and an apical inflorescence 2-5 cm diameter comprising a number of small bulbils and none to a few flowers, subtended by a basal bract.

 The leaves are slender hollow tubes, 15-60 cm long and 2–4 mm thick, with a waxy texture and a groove along the side of the leaf facing the stem.
 Although similar to the leaves of Allium schoenoprasum (chives), they tend to be more fibrous, have more vertical grooves, and have better defined grooves.

 The inflorescence is a tight umbel surrounded by a membranous bract in bud which withers when the flowers open.
 Each individual flower is stalked and has a pinkish-green perianth 2.5 to 4.5 mm long.
 There are six tepals, six stamens and a pistil formed from three fused carpels.
 Mixed with the flowers are several yellowish-brown bulbils.

 The fruit is a capsule but the seeds seldom set and propagation usually takes place when the bulbils are knocked off and grow into new plants.

 Plants with no flowers, only bulbils, are sometimes distinguished as the variety Allium vineale var. compactum, but this character is probably not taxonomically significant.

 Although crow's garlic has an odour similar to true garlic, A. sativum, forms flowers full of bulbils just like garlic and dies back during summer, the leaf structure is more similar to those of chives, A. schoenoprasum, to which A. vineale is more closely related to than true garlic.

 Die back

-During summer, just like domesticated garlic (A. sativum), after it forms the flower, the plant dies back over the course of the last summer months and sprouts back in mid autumn when precipitations grow and temperatures drop enough.
+During summer, just like domesticated garlic (A. sativum), after it forms the flower, the plant dies back over the course of the last summer months and sprouts back in mid autumn when precipitation increases and temperatures drop enough.

 This is one of the reasons why the plants can be quite easily spread and become a weed, because during the most intense agricultural soil mechanical interactions, the weeds are almost impossible to identify, and both the bulbs and newly formed bulbils are dormant and less susceptible to die from mechanical damage.